 - 6.9.1 The series of diagrams in Section 6.10 illustrate how typical dusty areas should be classified and the recommended extent of classification. - 6.9.2 The diagrams should be used as aids in developing electrical classification maps of operating units, storage areas, and process buildings.
 Most of the maps will be plan views.
 However, elevations could be necessary to provide the three-dimensional picture of an actual operation. - 6.9.3 An operating unit could have many interconnected sources of combustible material, such as storage tanks, bins and silos, piping and ductwork, hammer mills, ball mills, grinders, pulverizers, milling machines, conveyors, bucket elevators, and bagging or other packaging machines.
 These in turn present sources of leaks, such as flanged and screwed connections, fittings, openings, valves, and metering and weighing devices.
-Thus, actual diagrams of the equipment could be required so that the necessary engineering judgment to establish the boundaries of Division 1 or Zone 20/Zone 21 and Division 2 or Zone 22 locations can be applied. - 6.9.4 These diagrams apply to operating equipment processing dusts when the specific particle density is greater than 641 kg/m3 (40 lb/ft3).
+Thus, actual diagrams of the equipment could be required so that the necessary engineering judgment to establish the boundaries of Class II, Division 1 or Zone 20/Zone 21 and Class II, Division 2 or Zone 22 locations can be applied. - 6.9.4 These diagrams apply to operating equipment processing dusts when the specific particle density is greater than 641 kg/m3 (40 lb/ft3).
 When dusts with a specific particle density less than 641 kg/m3 (40 lb/ft3) are being handled, there is a pronounced tendency for the fine dust to drift on air currents normally present in industrial plants for distances considerably farther than those shown on these diagrams.
-In those cases, it will be necessary to extend the hazardous (classified) location using sound engineering judgment and experience. - 6.9.5 Good engineering practices, good housekeeping practices, and effective dust removal systems are necessary to limit the extent of the classified areas and to minimize the chances of primary explosions and secondary explosions, which are often more violent. - 6.10 Classification Diagrams.
+In those cases, it will be necessary to extend the hazardous (classified) location using sound engineering judgment and experience - 6.9.5 Good engineering practices, good housekeeping practices, and effective dust removal systems are necessary to limit the extent of the classified areas and to minimize the chances of primary explosions and secondary explosions, which are often more violent. - 6.10 Classification Diagrams.
 The classification diagrams shown in Figure 6.10(a) through Figure 6.10(r) assume that the specific particle density is greater than 641 kg/m 3 (40 lb/ft 3).

-Source 20 ft (3.05 m) 20 ft (6.1 m) 20 ft (6.1 m) Division 1 Division 2
+ELEVATION VIEW Source 20 ft (6.1 m)10 ft (3.05 m)10 ft (3.05 m)Unclassified 20 ft (6.1 m) 20 ft (6.1 m) Class II, Division 1 Class II, Division 2